 A Belgian Brick Home Near Brussels

 While driving through the countryside on my way to Sugar Creek, I stopped to photograph this historic Belgian brick home.
-The house sits quietly along a rural road surrounded by farmland that likely looked very similar when the home was first built.
+The house sits along a quiet rural road surrounded by farmland that likely looks much as it did when the home was first built.

-Photographing historic buildings along rural roads occasionally draws curiosity from locals, and during this stop I ended up having a short conversation with someone connected to the property.
-After explaining that I was documenting the historic architecture of the area, the conversation quickly turned friendly.
+Photographing historic buildings along rural roads sometimes attracts attention.
+During this stop I spoke briefly with someone connected to the property.
+Once I explained that I photograph historic architecture in the area, the conversation quickly became friendly.

 Belgian Roadside Chapels